tschoulte/bikesharedata/README.md

 <img src="Github Pages/Function 5/1.jpg" class="img-responsive" alt="">

 After running function 5, the entries of the data set are split into 4 meterological seasons:
+* Spring
+* Summer
+* Fall
-* Spring, Summer, Fall, and Winter
+* Winter

-After splitting the data, operations are performed on these seasonal subsets of the whole data set.
+After branching the data, operations are performed on these seasonal subsets of the whole data set.
 These functions include:
 * Average distance traveled (in km)
 * Average commute time (in minutes)
 * Total number of rides
 * Total rides based on the pass type

 The data is then arranged and output in the following format based on season:

 <img src="Github Pages/Function 5/2.jpg" class="img-responsive" alt="">